 If the claimant is under 27 years of age at the time of injury, the PPD rate will be automatically set to the maximum rate for the year of injury.
 Otherwise, the PPD rate will be set at 2/3 of the AWW up to the maximum rate for set for the year of injury.
-Please reference chart WKC-9572-P, available from the DWD website, to view the maximum rates.
+Please reference the Maximum Wage and Rate Chart (WKC-9572-P), available from the WCD website, to view the maximum rates.